If you’re looking for bollards, road blockers, or vehicle barrier systems you may have come across the term IWA 14, but what does it mean?

 This allowed key industry players to negotiate in an open workshop environment allowing them to shape the IWA standard.

-The diagram below taken from the ISO website shows the steps needed to develop an international workshop agreement.
+The diagram below shows the steps needed to develop an international workshop agreement.

 When you first see the string of numbers and letters that make up the IWA 14 impact test rating, it’s not exactly clear what you’re looking at.

 For those of you who are familiar with PAS 68 or have read our guide on this British impact test specification (sometimes referred to as a standard) then this code will be familiar to you.
 Though you may have noticed a few key differences.

 As with our previous guide, the best way to explain the IWA 14 rating is to break it down, step-by-step.

 For this, we will be using our Centurion Shallow Mount Bollard as an example as it has been fully certified to the IWA 14 standard.